How to Get a Tattoo That You Won't Regret

-Tattoos are painful, but the removal process is way worse.
-Make sure that you think about this for a little while first.
+Tattoos are painful, but the removal process is way worse, so make sure that you think about this for a little while first.
 There are a few things you want to do, and a few things you want to avoid when you actually consider getting a tattoo.

 So, you are really committed to getting some ink done?
-Good for you!!
+Good for you!
 I have two tattoos and I love them both!
-There are things you need to do first, though.
+But if you want to end up with a tattoo you'll love for years to come, there are things you need to do before getting inked.

-- Don't EVER get a significant other's name tattooed on your body!!!!
 There is no guarantee that you are going to be with that person forever, and it makes it a little hard to explain down the road.
 It is just not a good idea, and some tattoo artists won't even do it.
 Family members are another story.
-You want to get your daughter's name tattooed on your body, or a portrait of your father, that's fine.
-NEVER get a girlfriend/boyfriend's name tattooed on your body!
+If you want to get your daughter's name tattooed on your body, or a portrait of your father, that's fine.
+But NEVER get a girlfriend/boyfriend's name tattooed on your body!
 The same thing applies if you are in a band.
 That band may break up someday, and you are left with a constant reminder of all of it, good and bad.

 Tattoos You May Regret Getting